AlstonLin/TheLearningLock/README.md

 # TheLearningLock
-An Android app that uses a Neural Network to learn how the user enters their pattern and detects it there is an imposter
+An Android app that uses an anomaly detection (based on a Normal Distribution) to learn how the user enters their pattern and detects it there is an imposter

 ##### Setup
 - Install JDK